Workshops: Torridon Masterclass

 WiFi and mobile phone connections are difficult, but The Old Mill Lodge now has a Wifi connection albeit not a rapid one.

-Grade: Easy/Moderate Mostly short duration walks on relatively flat ground but occasional short hill climbs of 100m
+Grade: Moderate Mostly short duration walks on relatively flat ground but occasional short hill climbs of 200 / 300m Terms and Conditions apply.

 A £200.00 Deposit is required to reserve a place on this course.